USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 # CMAQ Installation & Benchmarking Tutorial

-Purpose: This guide describes how to install and run the CMAQ test case, which serves two different purposes.
+Purpose: This guide describes how to install and run the CMAQ test case for the CRACMM2 mechanism, which serves two different purposes.
 The first being to familiarize the user with the CMAQ suite of programs and how they work together, and secondly to verify the installation of the software on your system via benchmarking.

 Benchmarking refers to a simulation that is used to verify that the software is installed correctly.
 Benchmarking CMAQ is recommended in the following circumstances:
 - Installation by a new user